Skip to content

 • api — public route on a subdomain, no screenshots.

-• worker — runs, no inbound network, no route.
+• worker — runs, no inbound network.

-• database, cache, queue — internal-only data plane.
+• database, cache, queue — internal-only.

-• other — anything that doesn't fit.
-No defaults applied.
+• other — no defaults applied.

 05 Networking